The MS Trust does not provide grants or financial help. However, the following links may be helpful.

 A charity that helps people access the money available to them - through benefits, grants and other financial help.
 The website includes the ability to search for funding from other charities.

 Help with fuel costs

-Many energy suppliers are part of a scheme called the Warm Home Discount, which offers reduced rates to low-income or vulnerable customers, such as people with a long-term health condition.
+Many energy suppliers offer the Warm Home Discount Scheme, which offers reduced rates to low-income or vulnerable customers, such as people with a long-term health condition.
 Rules about who qualifies for the reduced rates varies from company to company, so contact your energy supplier and ask for details of the Warm Home Discount.